kevdpow/script_portfolio/build_quiz_folder/README.md

 ## Directions

 ### Add variables
+**Be sure to add an 'r' in front of Windows paths!**

 1. Open build_quiz_folder.py
 2. Add path to your audio clips folder on line 11.
 3. Add path to your master score sheet at line 12.
-    - **If you're a Windows user, be sure to add an 'r' in front of each path!**
 4. Save the script.

 ### Run Script
-4. Open Command Prompt / Terminal
+1. Open Command Prompt / Terminal
-5. <code>cd path/to/script</code>
+2. <code>cd path/to/script</code>

-6a.
+3a.
 Windows:

 <code>py -3 build_quiz_folder.py C:\path\to\quiz.zip</code>

-6b.
+4b.
 UNIX:

 <code>python3 build_quiz_folder.py path/to/quiz.zip</code>